aslamdoctor/rearrange-woocommerce-products/readme.txt

 5. Shortcut link under Categories section to sort by categories

 == ChangeLog ==

+= Version 4.1.7 =
+* Fix - under admin, some products not visible while sorting by category
+* tested with wordpress version 6.3
+* tested with woocommerce version 8.0.1

 = Version 4.1.6 =
 * Fix enqueue_assets hook not checking hook name properly when site is using different language.